matthiasn/talk-transcripts/Hickey_Rich/ClojureConcurrency.md

 scrolling so much.
 Which is: now we are inside the `behave`.
 Oh wait.
 There we go.
 We are inside `behave`.
-And we said `dosync`, and we said when we are running, `send-off`, which is one of these send an action, send off to `*agent*`.  `*agent*` is this agent that is currently running.
+And we said `dosync`, and we said when we are running, `send-off`, which is one of these send an action, `send-off` to `*agent*`.

+`*agent*` is this agent that is currently running.
 Because on any particular thread, there can only be one agent at a time.
 We know that this `behave` function is an action, which means that it is going to be called on an agent, which means that this value of `*agent*` will be bound, in this action, to the agent this action is being called on.

 So this is basically saying: send me, send myself, this same function again.
 Do it again.
 So each agent is going to be told to do something, and when he does it, he is going to tell himself to do it again one more time.
-Those all get queued, because we know when we dispatch an action inside an action, when does it go off?
+Those all get queued, because we know when you dispatch an action inside an action, when does it go off?
 After your state changes.
 So that is when this is going to happen.
 Even though it comes at this point in the code, it is only going to happen after a state changes.
-So he is going to `behave` once, and having sent himself a message or reminder, `behave` again, as long as `running` is true.
+So he is going to `behave` once, and he will have sent himself a message or reminder, `behave` again, as long as `running` is true.